WadhwaniAI/StudentDropoutEWS/README.md

 <summary><span style="font-size: 24px">📉 Training</span></summary>

 - To train a model, execute `main.py` using `train` mode as illustrated below.
-- All artifacts are saved in the created experimental directory (created using `config.exp.root_exps`).
+- All artifacts are saved in the created experiment directory (created using `config.exp.root_exps`).
 - If a directory of JSON configs is provided, experiments run in a loop.

 ```